 Two to three times per week, add a 1/4 teaspoon of sea salt to a 250ml cup of hot water (not so hot that it will burn you) and soak your piercing for 20-30 minutes.
 Use a hot compress (cotton ball or gauze pad) if you cannot fully submerge the piercing.

-For oral piercings, add 1/4 teaspoon of sea salt to 1 cup of hot water, let it cool and carry it with you in a water bottle to be used as a rinse after smoking, eating or drinking anything except water.
+For an oral piercing, add 1/4 teaspoon sea salt to a 250ml cup of hot water, let it cool and carry it with you throughout the day – rinse briefly after eating, drinking anything other than water, or smoking a cigarette.

-For any oral and genital piercings, we recommend avoiding sexual contact for the first couple weeks and using protection (such as a condom or dental dam) during the healing period, as a healing piercing puts both you and your partner at a higher risk.
+Avoid sexual contact for the first couple weeks and make sure to use protection (condoms, dental dams) during any sexual contact during the healing period, as both you and your partner are at a higher risk.

-Polysporin and Neosporin: these create a waterproof seal over the piercing which can trap bacteria inside and lead to infection.
+Polysporin and Neosporin, as they are petroleum based products which your body cannot break down.
+They create a waterproof seal over the piercing which can trap bacteria inside the piercing.

-Perfumed, dyed, or cream soaps, make-up and hair products: these can be quite irritating to a new piercing and can cause allergic reactions.
+Perfumed, dyed, or cream soaps, as they can be quite irritating to a new piercing and can cause allergic reactions.